jackdwyer/s3-screenshot/README.md

 # S3-Screenshot
-Utilizing scrot to take screenshots, upload directly to personal S3 bucket and return URL
+Utilizing scrot to take screenshots, upload directly to personal S3 bucket.
+Returns URL to stdout and to the clipboard.

 ### Example Usage
 ```bash